This is a list of submitted surnames in which the language is West Germanic.

 MewbornEnglish Rare English name.
 The only place I have found it in the phone directory (other than several small towns in eastern North Carolina) is in Northumberland, UK.
 The word mew has to do with stables, and of course born is an English word.

-MicklethwaiteEnglish Habitational name for a person from several places inside West Yorkshire, all derived from Old Norse mikill "great, large" and þveit "clearing, pasture".
+MicklethwaiteEnglish Habitational name for a person from several places inside Yorkshire, all derived from Old Norse mikill "great, large" and þveit "clearing, pasture".